mjg042/TrafficSignClassifierHW/README.md

 #### Model Certainty - Softmax Probabilities

 Here are the softmax probabilities for the new images.
 As you can see they are mostly wrong in the same way.
 That makes me think that I have a bug in this part of the code.
+The first two picks are the same for every image.

 [//]: # (Image References)